vitessio/website/content/en/docs/15.0/user-guides/operating-vitess/backup-and-restore/backup-and-restore.md

 - `lz4`
 - `zstd`

-To change which compression engine to use, you can use the `--builtin-compressor` flag.
-The compression engine is also saved to the backup manifest, which is read during the decompression process to select the right engine to decompress.
+To change which compression engine to use, you can use the `--compression-engine-name` flag.
+The compression engine is also be saved to the backup manifest, which is read during the decompression process to select the right engine to decompress (so even if it gets changed, the `vttablet` will still be able to restore previous backups).

 If you want to use an external compressor/decompressor, you can you can do this by setting:
 - `--external-compressor` with the command that will actually compress the stream;
+- `--external-compressor-extension` (only if using xtrabackupengine): this will let you use the extension of the file saved
-- `--external-compressor-extension` with the extension to be used. this will be saved in the backup MANIFEST;
+- `--compression-engine-name` with the compatible engine that can decompress it.
+This will be saved in the backup MANIFEST; If you don't add this, backups won't be able to restore unless you pass the parameter below:
 - `--external-decompressor` with the command used to decompress the files;

 The `vttablet` process will launch the external process and pass the input stream via STDIN and expects